A.J. Dillon Player Prop Bets for NFL Week 10 | Green Bay vs. Seattle 11/14/2021

 Matchup vs. Seattle

-- Dillon will go up against a Seahawks squad that allows 127.6 rushing yards per game and is the NFL's 25th-ranked rush defense.

-- The Seahawks have conceded six rushing touchdowns, seventh in the league.
+- The Seahawks have given up six rushing touchdowns, seventh in the NFL.

 Recent Performances

-- In last week's matchup with the Chiefs, Dillon rushed for 46 yards on eight carries (averaging 5.8 yards per attempt).
+- Last week against the Chiefs, Dillon rushed for 46 yards on eight carries (averaging 5.8 yards per carry).

 Dillon's Green Bay Teammates